Tirath Das Dogra: Batla House encounter case

-The case was referred to T D Dogra of AIIMS New Delhi for expert opinion, subsequently he appeared in court of law as an expert witness, he had explained the event through animation.
+The case was referred to Tirath Das Dogra of AIIMS New Delhi for expert opinion, subsequently he appeared in court of law as an expert witness, he had explained the event through animation.
 On 25 Jul 2013, the Saket sessions court in its judgement convicted one of the suspects, Shahzad Ahmad, for murder of police inspector Mohan Chand Sharma and attempted murder of Head Constables Balwant Singh and Rajbir Singh.
 The court also found Ahmad guilty of obstructing and assaulting public servants, and grievously injuring the police officers to deter them from performing their duty.

-Shopian death case
+2009 Shopian rape and murder hoax

 Near to Shopian a town about 40 km away from Srinagar, Kashmir two women were found dead on the banks of Rambiara Nala, the autopsies were conducted by a team of doctors of Kashmir including one lady doctor.
 The cause of death was given as head injury.
 The vaginal swabs were preserved which were positive for spermatozoa at FSL Srinagar.
 There was agitation led by Majlis Musharraf in Kashmir.
 The police officers were arrested.
 The matter was taken by Kashmir High court Suo moto.
 CBI was entrusted with investigations who engaged Professor T D Dogra as chairman of the team of experts, which included experts from CFSL(central forensic laboratory New Delhi) and AIIMS New Delhi.
 After exhumation and exhaustive examination, Board of experts concluded that cause of death was drowning and it was a case of deception because vaginal swabs did not belong to the deceased ladies, these were of the source other than the two deceased ladies, it was concluded by DNA Profiling.

-Indira Gandhi
+Assassination of Indira Gandhi

 Indira Gandhi was brought at 9:30 am to the All India Institute of Medical Sciences, where doctors operated on her.
 She was declared dead at 2:20 pm.
 The post-mortem examination was conducted by a team of doctors headed by Dr. T.D.
 Dogra.
 Dr. Dogra stated that as many as 30 bullet wounds were sustained by Indira Gandhi, from two sources, a Sten gun and a pistol.
 The assailants had fired 31 bullets at her, of which 30 had hit; 23 had passed through her body while 7 were trapped inside her.
 Dr. Dogra extracted bullets to establish the identity of the weapons and to match each weapon with the bullets recovered by ballistic examination.
 The bullets were matched with respective weapons at CFSL Delhi.
 Subsequently, Dr. Dogra appeared in the court of Shri Mahesh Chandra as an expert witness (PW-5), and his testimony lasted several sessions.
 The cross examination was conducted by Shri P. N. Lekhi, the defence counsel.
 Salma Sultan gave the first news of assassination of Indira Gandhi on Doordarshan's evening news on 31 October 1984, more than 10 hours after she was shot.
 She died two weeks and five days before her 67th birthday.